blaenk/site/content/notes/postgresql.md

 Row security should be turned off when doing a backup to avoid certain rows from being omitted in the backup.

 # Inheritance

+Inheritance in PostgreSQL is similar to the concept with the same name from object oriented programming languages.

 In PostgreSQL a table can inherit from zero or more tables.